Zach Gowen: Total Nonstop Action Wrestling (2003, 2005, 2006)

-Gowen first gained national exposure wrestling for Total Nonstop Action Wrestling during early 2003 under the name Tenacious Z. On the January 29 NWATNA PPV, Tenacious Z defeated Truth Martini in a dark match.
-On the February 5 NWATNA PPV, Tenacious Z defeated B.G.
+Gowen first gained national exposure wrestling for Total Nonstop Action Wrestling during early 2003 under the name Tenacious Z. On the January 29 NWA-TNA PPV, Tenacious Z defeated Truth Martini in a dark match.
+On the February 5 NWA-TNA PPV, Tenacious Z defeated B.G.
 James.
-On the February 12 NWATNA PPV, Tenacious Z, Ron Killings and Jorge Estrada defeated BG James, Glenn Gilbertti and Mike Sanders.
+On the February 12 NWA-TNA PPV, Tenacious Z, Ron Killings and Jorge Estrada defeated B.G.
+James, Glenn Gilbertti and Mike Sanders.
 Afterwards Gowen left TNA, opting not to sign an official contract on the advice of Martini, who advised him WWE were likely to offer him a contract.
 In February 2003, Gowan signed a development contract with World Wrestling Entertainment (WWE).

 Gowen later returned to TNA on May 15, 2005, at their Hard Justice pay-per-view event, as the second entrant in the 20-Man Gauntlet for the Gold match.
 He lasted just under five minutes in the ring before being eliminated by Shark Boy.
 The next month, Gowen wrestled at the Slammiversary pay-per-view, losing in a six-way match.
 He also appeared on TNA Impact!, wrestling Mikey Batts to a no contest before leaving the promotion once again later that year.
 In October 2006, at Bound for Glory, Gowen returned to TNA during the Kevin Nash X-Division Open Battle Royal Gauntlet match as the sixth entrant, but was eliminated by Johnny Devine.